Understanding the Differences Between Contact Dermatitis and Atopic Dermatitis

 It is essential for parents whose children suffer from atopic dermatitis to consult a healthcare professional, such as a pediatrician or dermatologist, to obtain an accurate diagnosis and personalized treatment.

-It's also important to identify potential triggers by monitoring symptoms.
+It is also important to identify potential triggers by monitoring symptoms.

 By following these practical tips and using the right skin care products, it is possible to effectively manage dermatitis in children and improve their daily lives.